2025–2026 Portland, Oregon, protests: October–December 2025

 Before the judicial blocking of the deployment of the National Guard in Portland, the local Republican Party posted a welcome to the California National Guard on social networks, which contained an image of policemen holding a line against rioters; the image was a composite of old South American photos.
 The post was later deleted.

 Homeland Security Secretary Kristi Noem visited the city and its ICE office on October 8 along with a trio of conservative influencers, Noem's chief of staff, and general counsel.
-Noem continued with a live report from the top of the building with Fox News explaining her meeting with Governor Tina Kotek, Mayor Keith Wilson and others.
+Noem continued with a live report from the top of the building with Fox News explaining her meeting with Oregon Governor Tina Kotek, Mayor Keith Wilson and others.
 During the interview Noem stated that during her time in Portland she had been dealing with a "bunch of pansies that are elected into political office who won’t make a decision to keep their citizens safe."
 During her visit about 25 protestors gathered to blast music and wave signs with others gathering to watch.
 The same building that Noem visited has become site of controversy as local news organizations have alleged that access is being restricted to only outlets like Fox News and conservative content creators such as The Post Millennial.

 To protest the Trump administration policies and actions in the city, over a thousand people participated in an "emergency" World Naked Bike Ride on October 12.
 House Speaker Mike Johnson called the ride the "most threatening thing' he's seen yet".
 The Unipiper participated.
 Jordan Klepper of The Daily Show filmed at the event.

+On December 31, Trump announced the end of plans to deploy the National Guard to Portland.

+January - June 2026

+On January 8, two people were shot and injured by an ICE agent in Southeast Portland, after the driver allegedly attempted to run them over during a traffic stop.
+Several groups organized protests after this incident, and the killing of Renée Good.
+On January 10, over 100 people were arrested around the Portland ICE facility, after a protest in Rose City earlier in the day.
+Protesters also held a candlelight vigil for those affected by immigration raids at the Terry Schrunk Plaza.
+On January 24, four more people were arrested outside the ICE facility after more protests were organized over the killing of Alex Pretti.

+On March 28, after thousands gathered in downtown Portland for a peaceful "No Kings" protest, a group gathered at the ICE facility.
+Protesters broke the front gate to the facility and threw "large rocks" at authorities leading to three arrests and the assembly being declared a riot by local police.

+On May 1, 2026, several hundred protesters gathered at the ICE facility after a peaceful demonstration downtown.
+Five protesters were arrested after rocks and bottles were thrown during the demonstration, resulting in injuries to two officers.

+Portland officials say at least 86 arrests have been made related to protests at the ICE facility.